Sergey Aslanyan (entrepreneur): Awards and recognition

-Aslanyan twice won IT-leader award in 2004 and 2006 in category Telecommunication companies and Mobile operators respectively.
+Aslanyan twice won the IT leader awards in 2004 and 2006 in the categories telecommunication companies and mobile operators, respectively.
 He is a winner of Aristos award, which was established by Russian Association of Managers and the publishing house Kommersant in the category IT-director (2006).
-In 2009 his name was included in the biographical reference book Armenian business elite of Russia, published by scientific and educational foundation Erevank.
-In May 2011 Aslanyan was noted among the best IT-managers of Russian Internet by the internet periodical CNews.
+In 2009, his name was included in the biographical reference book Armenian Business Elite of Russia, published by the scientific and educational foundation Erevank.
+In May 2011, Aslanyan was noted among the best IT managers of the Russian Internet by the internet periodical CNews.
 In 2011, he received the highest index of personal reputation among top managers of telecommunication companies in the ranking developed by TASS-Telecom.
 In September 2012 the newspaper Kommersant put Aslanyan in top-10 list of the best managers in the field of information technology in the XIII annual ranking of Russian top managers.

 Personal life

 Sergey Aslanyan enjoys playing tennis and squash.